adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 TypeScript Service Calls:
 origGetDef and origGetQuickInfo are now called with tsxFilePath and tsxOffset.
 This is crucial because the TS service operates on the generated TSX.
 Fallback Logic:
-The fallback mechanisms (text-based and AST-based) now correctly use tsxFilePath to get the sourceFile from the TS program and operate on the tsxOffset and TSX content (tsDoc.getText(...)).
+The fallback mechanisms (text-based, AST-based) now correctly use tsxFilePath to get the sourceFile from the TS program and operate on the tsxOffset and TSX content (tsDoc.getText(...)).
 Logging:
 The console.log and Logger.debug statements have been updated to clearly indicate:
 Incoming Svelte coordinates.